Olafimihan/fbpro/README.md

 This is an on-going solution to manage a small, medium and large scale poultry business.

-# we intend to make the interface a very robust, professional and an interactive dashboard interface
-# where we will greatly put to great use, the functionalities of websockets.
+We intend to make the interface a very robust, professional and an interactive dashboard interface where we will greatly put to great use, the functionalities of websockets.

 ## To clone the repository on your development machine
-# 1. clone the repository => git clone https://github.com/Olafimihan/fambook.io.git
+1. clone the repository => git clone https://github.com/Olafimihan/fambook.io.git
-# 2. start the testserver.js file with node: node testserver.js.
+2. start the testserver.js file with node: node testserver.js.
 This will enable you run the application with      localhost:<portnumber> in this case it is 2000.
-# 3. You can reach out to me for any enquiry.
+3. You can reach out to me for any enquiry.